 Deciding on the perfect name for your nonprofit corporation can be both exciting and daunting.
 Before you settle into an idea, use the Wyoming Secretary of State’s database to search available titles.

 If the name you want is available and follows state law, you can reserve it with the state for up to 120 days.
-Alternatively, you can save yourself some time and let ZenBusiness take care of it for you with our name reservation service.

 Other things to consider after you pick your name include: